CurtisNewbie/miso/doc/lifecycle.md

 After all `PreServerBoostrap` callbacks are invoked.
 Miso then starts boostraping server components by invoking the callbacks registered using `miso.RegisterBootstrapCallback(...)`.
 The initialization for builtin components like MySQL clients, are just handled extactly the same way like this.

-After all `RegisterBootstrapCallback` callbacks are invoked, Miso assumes that the server is fully bootstrapped, it then starts invoking callbacks regsitered using `miso.PostServerBootstrapped(...)`.
+After all `RegisterBootstrapCallback` callbacks are invoked, Miso assumes that the server is fully bootstrapped, it then starts invoking callbacks regsitered using `miso.PostServerBootstrap(...)`.